v12technology/fluxtion-quickstart/README.md

 ## Running the application
 Clone the application and execute the sensorquickstart.jar in the dist directory.
 The application will process the file temperatureData.csv as an input.
-After the csv file is read sensor reading events are programatically sent to the processor.
+After completing reading the csv file sensor reading events are programatically sent to the processor.
 ```bat
 git clone https://github.com/v12technology/fluxtion-quickstart.git